edwardgoldring/website/content/home/projects.md

 "How Propaganda Affects an Autocratic Successor's Popularity: The Case of Uganda's Muhoozi Kainerugaba" (with Rebecca Tapscott)

-"Rules to Live (and Die) By: Introducting the Global Succession Rules Dataset" (with Anne Meng)
+"Rules to Live (and Die) By: Introducting the Global Succession Rules Dataset" (with Anne Meng) - *revise and resubmit*